-To calculate how much heating oil you’re actually using we first need a science lesson, starting with energy.
+Before we dive into our heating oil usage calculator, we need a science lesson - starting with energy.

-Energy is measured in Watts, named after Scottish scientist and engineer, James Watt.
-However, the measurement more commonly seen is kilowatts (kW) – the equivalent to 1000 watts – as it takes a lot of watts to heat a home.
+Energy is measured in Watts (named after Scottish scientist and engineer James Watt).
+However, the measurement more commonly seen is kilowatts (kW) – the equivalent to 1000 Watts – as it takes many Watts to heat a home.

-To breakdown energy usage, you need to know how long the heating is on for in hours.
-Therefore, total energy use is measured in kilowatt hours, or kWh.
+To break down energy usage, you need to know how long the heating is on in hours.
+Therefore, total energy use is measured in kilowatt hours or kWh.

 From our records, we know the average UK household using heating oil as their primary source of energy expends around 26,000 kWh each year on heating.